Leo-rojo/IQN_YouStall_Code_CloudNet_2024/Readme.md

 - The 'Results' folder, currently, contains the data used in the paper, allowing for replication of the figures.

+- The *get_mouse_position.py* script is useful for obtaining the mouse position on the screen; it prints the current position of the mouse every second.

 ### Requirements